 Welcome to Wells & Sanford

-Head east off I-95 at Exit 19, and you’ll come to Wells, a beautiful coastal community with seven miles of oceanfront, sandy beaches, antique and rare book stores, and upscale and casual dining options.
-In Sanford and Alfred, west of I-95, you can watch performances by Maine’s only water ski show team, catch a game at a historic baseball park or learn about the origins of Maine’s Shaker culture.
+Head east off I-95 at Exit 19, and you’ll come to Wells, a beautiful coastal community with seven miles of sandy beaches, as well as protected estuaries, antique and rare book stores, and upscale and casual dining options.
+In Sanford, Springvale and Alfred, west of I-95, you can walk a history trail, pick apples or learn about the Maine’s Shakers.

 1. Wells Beach

 The jewel of this exit is, of course, Wells Beach, a white sandy beach nearly three miles long.
 The village of Wells Beach, at roughly the midpoint of the beach’s length, has everything you need for a day at the beach: a few shops and snack bars, an arcade and restrooms.
 Parking is available here or at either end of the beach for a fee.
 Most of the rest of the beach is lined with cottages.

 Fall farm and fair fun—at the sea!
 The annual Family Jamboree features games, crafts, food and shopping at Wells Harbor Park (331 Harbor Road, Wells) Sept.
 14, from 11 a.m. to 3 p.m.
 No charge for parking or admission.
 Dogs on leashes are welcome. (wellschamber.org)

 Horseback riding and boarding center Living Wells Farm (282 Allen Road, Wells), less than 10 miles from the beach and resort areas, offers trail rides year-round.
 A staff member will lead the way off the farm and through miles of conservation land—one of the more relaxed ways to explore Wells.
 All levels of rider are welcome. (livingwellsfarm.com)